Longshore Claims Attorney Robert A. McLaughlin, APC

 There are many jobs that fall under the category of maritime employment.
 They include crane operators, longshore checkers, terminal workers, shipbuilders, marine construction workers, vessel repair workers, hold men, clerks and checkers, dock men, forklift operators, warehousemen, ship repairmen, ship breakers, pile drivers, and workers who help constructing piers and wharves.

-The Law Office of Robert A. McLaughlin has helped injured workers throughout the San Diego area file successful longshore claims.
+Longshore claims attorney Robert A. McLaughlin, APC has helped numerous injured workers throughout the San Diego area file successful longshore claims.
 We can help maritime employees who have been hurt get medical care and financial benefits so they can recover to the fullest extent possible.

 "Are longshore claims different from other workers' compensation claims?"